 - Theocracy: government of a state by immediate divine guidance or by officials who are regarded as divinely guided. (via Merriam-Webster)

 This is a necessary distinction especially in light of the splitting of hairs that Dominionist’s have begun to do when defining their goals as more and more media attention has brought them into the light.
-If we wanted to get into a strictly theological debate about what this means we could go on and on, ad naseum.
+If we wanted to get into a strictly theological debate about what this means we could go on and on, ad nauseum.
 In short, theonomy is the Christian opposite of the concept of autonomy.
 There is no “self” as the basis for ethics.
 Just Divine Will.
 Only God’s Laws, as they are revealed in the Bible, are the basis for ethics.
 These “laws” should be used as the basis for civil law.
 In my opinion, theonomy is to theocracy as Dominion Theology is to Dominionism.
 One is a theological concept regarding basic personal and universal worldview and one is the political application of that worldview.
 Now, it can be easily argued that theonomy, since it is a “law system” applied to civil law is political and that would be correct as well.
 However, the point here is that one is required for the other to exist.
-Theocracy is not going to happen without theonomy. as mentioned above, this is relevant since Dominionist (especially Christian Reconstructionists) have attempted to muddy the waters with theological speak of theonomy as if it doesn’t have an end game.
+Theocracy is not going to happen without theonomy.
+As mentioned above, this is relevant since Dominionist (especially Christian Reconstructionists) have attempted to muddy the waters with theological speak of theonomy as if it doesn’t have an end game.

 The Bible gives the foundation for a true theocracy as a bottom-up, grassroots effort that begins in the hearts of the people.
 It can never be imposed from the top down.…We can deceive ourselves into thinking that the people of the United States would be willing to echo the sentiments of the desert-wandering Israelites, accepting the terms of God’s covenantal rule, or we can get to work locally, making change at the top inevitable.
 Voting for this sort of top-down change without doing the hard work of the bottom-up is exactly the sort of theocratic thinking that Richard Dawkins and Sam Harris accuse Christians of having.
 We need a theonomic revolution in the hearts of the American people (and the rest of the world), not a theocratic one.
 Politics and presidents can’t save us, only Jesus can.
 And when the Church serves her true King in obedience and action, the theocracy will come—not through elections, but through people—one heart at a time.